musevlt/mpdaf/doc/muse.rst

 various numbering schemes and the conversion table can be found in the *“Global Positioning System”* document (VLT-TRE-MUSE-14670-0657).

-All the methods are static and thus there is no need to instanciate an object to use this class.
+All the methods are static and thus there is no need to instantiate an object to use this class.

 For example, we convert slice number 4 in CCD numbering to SKY numbering: